 The author is also behind an analysis project about M. Night Shyamalan‘s five films from 1999 to 2006.
 There are several articles on each film: The Sixth Sense (1999, here, here and here), Unbreakable (2000, here, here and here), Signs (2002, here, here, here and here), The Village (2004, here, here and here) and Lady in the Water (2006, here and here).
 All the articles can also be accessed through this overview.
 There are two articles on After Earth (2013), here and here, and two articles about The Last Airbender (2010), here and here.
 This is the second of four articles about Split (2010).
-The first one is here.
-The third is here.
-The last one is upcoming.
+The first one is here, the third here, and the fourth here.

 The first article on Split was written at the time of its release, based on theatrical viewings.
 It offered a general appreciation of M. Night Shyamalan‘s film, discussed the group dynamics between the three abducted girls, and went into detail about the revelation at the end.
 These new articles, very much screenshot-oriented, are the fruit of analysis using the Blu-ray edition.

 This piece is in three parts.
 The first part will look at some early scenes and how they manifest both physical and mental isolation.
 The second part contains a shot-by-shot analysis of the abduction scene.
-The third part examines major motifs, mainly corridor shots, animals and flowers.
+The third part looks at the use of colour.
+The fourth part examines major motifs, mainly doors, corridor shots, animals and flowers.

 Just a word about naming: Kevin Wendell Crumb (James McAvoy) has 24 personalities inside, and I will generally use the name of whatever character has “the light” at any time.
 This means that Kevin, in the scope of the incidents covered in this article, will be called Dennis, Patricia, Hedwig (sometimes these three “rogue” personalities will be referred to as The Horde) or Barry.
 Since Dennis is posing as Barry during the three sessions with Dr. Fletcher, his real name will be used.